Chev Walker: Leeds Rhinos

 In July 2003, Walker was found guilty of brawling in the street in Leeds, and was sent to a young offenders' institution for 18 months.
 The other offenders were Leeds teammates Ryan Bailey (sentenced to nine months' detention in a young offenders' institution) and Dwayne Barker (ordered to do 150 hours of community service) and Rochdale Hornets' Paul Owen (jailed for 15 months).

 He is of Jamaican heritage and expressed a desire to represent the West Indies.

 Just after his 18th birthday Walker played for England in the 2000 Rugby League World Cup and made his Great Britain début in 2004, coming off the bench against Australia in the opening game of that year's Tri Nations competition.
 In total Walker has six caps for Great Britain and six for England.
 He also has representative league honours with England A, England Under-21s and Yorkshire.

 Walker featured in the Rugby League Challenge Cup Final in 2003.
 He played for the Leeds club at centre in their 2004 Super League Grand Final victory against Bradford.
 As Super League IX champions, Leeds faced 2004 NRL season premiers, the Canterbury side in the 2005 World Club Challenge.
 Walker played at centre and scored a try in Leeds' 39–32 victory.

 Walker played for Leeds in the 2005 Challenge Cup Final at centre in their loss against Hull F.C.
 By the end of the 2005 season he had scored 75 tries in 156 appearances for Leeds, an average of almost one try every two games.
 He was also part of the Leeds team which won the 2005 World Club Challenge when Leeds defeated the Canterbury Bulldogs.
 He played for the Leeds Rhinos at centre in their 2005 Super League Grand Final loss against Bradford Bulls.

 On 6 June 2006, it was announced that Walker had signed for the English rugby union team Bath RFC, and would join the club from the end of the Rugby League season in November 2006.

+Chev returned to Leeds Rhinos in 2020 and is assistant head coach with Scott Grix under Rohan Smith.

+On 19 Jun 2024 he jointly took over the head-coach role, with Scott Grix, as an interim measure, following the immediate departure of Rohan Smith.
+On 10 Jul 2024 he returned to his role as assistant coach once the appointment of Brad Arthur, for the remainder of the 2024 season, as new head coach was confirmed.